ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 					* description: Name of the referenced object.
 			* required properties:
 				* `name`
-		* `lanIdSelector` (object)
-			* description: LanIDSelector selects reference to a Lan to retrieve its lanId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 * `nicConfig` (object)
 	* description: NicConfig contains information about the nic resource on which the resource will be created
 	* properties: